Ombrelin/rc-website-frontend/README.md

 # RC Website

-This repository contains the source code for the showcase site of the Recontre Contemporaines contemporary art festival.
+This repository contains the source code for the showcase site of the "Rencontres Contemporaines", a french contemporary art festival.